Why the Elevate App Serves as the Perfect Proofreading Game

 Of course, the games in the areas of writing, reading, and speaking are the ones that apply to proofreading.

-Also, a handful of games help to improve copyediting skills.
-I’m going to mention these games’ names since proofreading and copyediting contain some overlap.
+Also, a handful of games help improve copyediting skills.
+I’m going to mention these games’ names since proofreading and copyediting overlap.

 The chart below shows the three relevant skill areas (writing, reading, and speaking) and the names of the games within each area that help you refine your proofreading or copyediting know-how.